HomeArticlesHisotircal Science vs. Empirical Science

 Hisotircal Science vs. Empirical Science

-[Note to reader: this is a series of articles is to expose the false science that is presented in a popular college biology textbook.
-When this series of articles is complete it will be posted as a free ebook on this website.
+[Note to reader: This article is part of a series exposing the false science presented in a widely used college biology textbook.
+Once the series is complete, it will be available as a free ebook on this website.
 The first part can be viewed here]

 In one sociology class, the professor made derogatory remarks about women – that they had smaller brains and therefore were not as intelligent as men Remarkably, no one, not even the women in the class, questioned these claims.
 Later, I learned that this colossal ignorance stemmed from the earlier 19th-century evolutionary beliefs.
 As I understand it now, brain size in humans has little or nothing to do with intelligence.3)Roger G. Sigler II, in Persuaded by the Evidence: True Stories of Faith, Science and the Power of the Creator (Ed.
 Doug Sharp and Jerry Bergman), Master Books (Green Forest, AR: 2008), p.
 130